nymea/nymea-docs/src/pages/documentation/users/installation/core.md

 ## Raspberry Pi

-The recommended way to install nymea on a Raspberry Pi is to use nymea's prebuild images for the Raspberry Pi.
+The recommended way to install nymea on a Raspberry Pi is to use nymea's prebuilt images for the Raspberry Pi.
 However, if you already have a Raspberry Pi set up, nymea can be installed on top of that without the need of reflashing the entire SD Card.

 ![](/img/touch-screen-and-pi-love.png)